-This Group offers Meteorology and Physical oceanography courses at MSc and PhD (just for Meteorology) levels.
+This Group offers Meteorology and Physical oceanography courses at MSc and PhD (only in the field of Meteorology) levels.
 The meteorological research conducted at macro, meso, and micro scales includes studies on atmospheric dynamics, clouds formation and rain, hail, and the atmospheric boundary layers (where inversion usually causes serious air pollution).
-Such variables affect the environment, agriculture, construction and industrial plans, water, transportation, army issues, and many other aspects of human life.
+Such variables affect the environment, agriculture, construction and industrial plans, water, transportation, military issues, and many other aspects of human life.

-The four research sections that have close collaboration with this Group include Ozone and Air Pollution Studies, Solar Physics and Astronomy, Meteorology, and Ionosphere.
+The four research sections that have close collaboration with this Group are Ozone and Air Pollution Studies, Solar Physics and Astronomy, Meteorology, and Ionosphere.